You need to share confidential documents. It shouldn't be this hard.

 Here's the basic flow:

 The "virtual" part just means it's online instead of a locked room.
-The "data room" part means it has security and access controls that a basic Google Drive folder doesn't.
+The "data room" part means it has the security and access controls that a basic Google Drive folder simply doesn't.

 Most virtual data room software also includes: